na-na-hi/renget/archive/ilovemaids.md

 **2. Multi character card doesn't work properly?**

-Multi character only works properly on OAI/GPT 3.5.
-If you use Pyg then I am afraid that it is not possible to make it work properly since it is the current limitation on pyg.
+Multi character only works properly on OAI/GPT 3.5 or any other LLM like Claude.
+If you use Pygmalion then I am afraid that it is not possible to make it work properly since it is the current limitation on pyg.
 You can try, but the quality wouldn't be that good.

 **3. All the character keep barging into the conversation when I use the multi character card.**

 Happens a lot when you want to be alone with one character or want to exclude a certain character in the conversation.
-Just type in the scenario on the character advanced edit page: "You and X and Y and etc... are the only one in the room."
+Just type in the system prompt/author note/scenario on the character advanced edit page: "You and X and Y and etc... are the only one in the room."
 Doesn't work 100% of the time, but will save you a lot of tokens from having to keep regenerating messages constantly from everyone barging in the conversations.

 **4. Help!
 The bots keep puppeteering me and putting words in my mouth!**

 I noticed this happens very rarely with GPT 3.5 and more occasionally with the Multi-character cards.
 It just my own assumption, but the bots might have mistaken "You" as another character instead of well...
 (You).
 Though this is just baseless assumption and should be taken with a grain of salt. ~~The best advice I can give (You) is to edit out the "You" part the bot generate.
 It's a lot more cheaper than regenerating the message.~~
-If you use Silly Tavern or other frontend that lets you edit the system prompt, try to add "Do not write {{user}} dialogue into the story" or some other variations into the main prompt.
-And if still doesn't work put it into your Jailbreak Prompt like the example bellow:
+~~If you use Silly Tavern or other frontend that lets you edit the system prompt, try to add "Do not write {{user}} dialogue into the story" or some other variations into the main prompt.
+And if still doesn't work put it into your Jailbreak Prompt like the example bellow:~~
 ==~~[System Note: Do not write {{user}} dialogue into the story]~~==

 ==(Edit: Some anon said that writing "Do not" is actually counterproductive for LLM like GPT or Claude, thus I suggest try different instruction that doesn't use the word "Do not" or other variations instead.
 What work best for me is using "Only assume the role of {{char}}." but it might be different for case by case basis depending on the bots.)==

-Try to change the wording if it still doesn't work or maybe add "you" character into the prompt above if it keep generating You dialogue.
+~~Try to change the wording if it still doesn't work or maybe add "you" character into the prompt above if it keep generating You dialogue.~~

 **5. What is a "System Prompt"?**